 The findings and results of this study indicate that the Free Readers' Association is indeed not a formal association and that there is hardly any formal relationship existing among members.
 However, the role of spontaneously chosen and informally accepted opinion leaders suggests that members actually derive the benefit of enlightenment from superior knowledge offered by the opinion leaders.
 Another significant finding of this study is the discovery that the readers buy more of the cheap football papers.
-This supports the thinking that price of publications is one of the reasons Volume XVII Issue IV Version I that some of the readers chose to gather and discuss rather than buy newspapers.
+This supports the thinking that price of publications is one of the reasons that some of the readers chose to gather and discuss rather than buy newspapers.
 The implication of this for older publishers, especially publishers of dailies, is that they have already begun to lose their customers not only to online and audiovisual publications but also to new and cheaper sport newspapers.

 Though perceived economic hardship did not correlate significantly with the reading behavior, some vendors explained that they allow free reading at their stands because they know that many of the readers could not afford to buy newspapers.
 Beyond this explanation, it was found that some vendors actually encourage the assembling of readers at their stands for other reasons including rental of newspapers, gathering of intelligence from discussants and later using the same to guide undecided buyers to trending news items.
 In addition to these benefits, a vendor explained: "I personally encourage readers to converge at my stand because the sight of a crowd at a stand draws other passers-by thereby creating a bandwagon effect.
 Others think there must be something hot which the crowd is enjoying."
-Another vendor explained that the presence of readers gives his newsstand an image of a busy one.
-This is consistent with the correlation results indicating that there is a significant relationship between the new reading behavior and vendors' traffic-building strategy, a result which seems to support the recommendations of Ncube (2014) The finding indicating that about 45% of the time, readers discussed politics and not football is a significant contribution and seems to supports Zenenga's (2012) study indicating that there is a connection between sport and politics in Southern Africa.
-In the same vein, the finding indicating that some readers who could afford the papers rather chose to attend free reading sessions for the sole purpose of sharing information with others suggests that there is also a socialization function associated with this reading behavior.
-This is consistent with some other previous studies ??Mauro,2016).
+Another vendor explained thatthe presence of readers gives his newsstand an image of a busy one.
+This is consistent with the correlation results indicating that there is a significant relationship between the new reading behavior and vendors' traffic-building strategy, a result which seems to support the recommendations of Ncube (2014) suggesting that sports serve other functions outside of entertainment and recreation.